celoyd/potato/docs/README.md

 0. [Example](../README.md). 🔰 _The main README of the project._
 1. [Credits and acknowledgments](credits.md). 🔰
 2. [Quickstart](quickstart.md). ⚙️ _If you just want to see the code work, without worrying about what it’s doing._
-3. [Ripple’s main features](features.md). _Specifics on the unusual features of this project compared to other pansharpening approaches._
+3. [Potato’s main features](features.md). _Specifics on the unusual features of this project compared to other pansharpening approaches._
    1. No per-sample normalization. ⚙️
    2. All-band color conversion. ⚙️
    3. Artifact injection. ⚙️🤔